 This diner explains why the Women & Children’s Free Restaurant & Community Kitchen (WCFR) exists.
 It exists for women like her and her family, who don’t have enough to eat, whose physical and mental health suffers from lack of good nutrition, or who are alone and need a connection to the community.

 Since 1988, WCFR has provided nutritious meals to low-income women and children in a safe and welcoming atmosphere in Spokane.
 What began with a few casseroles has turned into a full-scale restaurant operation serving thousands of nutritious meals per month.
 Many of these women are single mothers, disabled women, the working poor and the elderly.
 In the summer, children sometimes come by themselves.
 WCFR is a vital safety net for these women and children.

-After 26 years of operating in the basement of a 100 year-old church, the Restaurant needs a new home.
+After 26 years of operating in the basement of a 100 year-old church, the Restaurant needed a new home.

-We have purchased a building that will suit our needs beautifully, once it is upgraded with a commercial kitchen, additional storage space, a larger dining room, and a classroom to teach our diners how to provide healthy meals for themselves and their families.
-This will allow us to serve three times more people.
-It will also allow us to expand our outreach meal program to include more agencies looking for healthy food for their clients.
-The larger kitchen will allow us to bake 48 large pans of homemade lasagna at a time, instead of 16 pans.
+We purchased a building that suits our needs beautifully, and we’ve upgraded it by adding a commercial kitchen, additional storage space, a larger dining room.
+The next phase is a classroom and demonstration kitchen to teach our diners how to provide healthy meals for themselves and their families.
+Our new facility allows us to serve three times more people.
+It has also allowed us to expand our outreach meal program to include more agencies looking for healthy food for their clients.
 This will also enrich our well-known culture of respect and hospitality for all.

 Our new home for WCFR sits on a highly visible corner, easily accessed by several STA bus routes.
 Our impact will be even greater once we are able to purchase a larger van to deliver meals to the shelters and programs that distribute them throughout the community.